Living in Malaysia: The Expat Guide for 2023

 While many Malaysians speak English, learning the local language (Malay) can be very helpful in adapting to the culture and making connections with locals.

-Because it uses Latin script, Malay is a relatively easy language to learn – at least compared to others in Southeast Asia.
+Because it uses Latin script, Malay is a relatively easy language to learn – compared to others in Southeast Asia.
 You’ll find many resources available for language learning.

 Daily life in Malaysia may be different from what you are used to.
-It is important to be open to new experiences and to approach daily life with a sense of curiosity and adaptability.
+Being open to new experiences and approaching everyday life with curiosity and adaptability is vital.

-For example, the weather in Malaysia can be very hot and humid, so it may be necessary to adjust your daily routine accordingly.
-You might not be used to hearing a call to prayer at 5AM either.
+For example, weather in Malaysia is extremely hot and humid for those unfamiliar with that type of climate.
+You might not be used to hearing the call to prayer at 5AM in the morning either.

-Joining clubs or organizations related to your interests can be a good way to meet new people and build connections.
+Joining clubs or organizations related to your interests is always an excellent way to meet new people and build connections.

 By taking the time to understand the local culture, learning the language, and being adaptable, expats can fully embrace all that Malaysia has to offer.

-I’ve frequently visited many parts of Malaysia for more than a decade and have close friends who have chosen to call it home.
-It’s one of the best countries for foreigners looking to buy real estate in Asia because you can actually own freehold property here.
+Malaysia is one of the best countries for foreigners looking to buy real estate in Asia because you can own freehold property here.

 If you’re serious about investing in Malaysia, our guide on how to invest in Malaysian property includes full details about the cities listed below.
-For expats, here are the highlights about each city if you are considering visiting or even moving to the country.
+For expats, here are the highlights of each town if you are considering visiting or even moving to the country.

 Kuala Lumpur

-The capital city of Malaysia, Kuala Lumpur is a popular destination for expats due to its vibrant culture and thriving business scene.
+Malaysia’s capital city, Kuala Lumpur, is a popular destination for expats due to its vibrant culture and thriving business scene.

 Kuala Lumpur offers a range of housing options, from high-rise apartments to spacious homes, and has excellent transportation options, including a modern light rail system.

-Generally, the cost of living in Kuala Lumpur is lower than in many other major cities in Asia.
-It’s possible to enjoy a high quality of life as an expat without breaking the bank.
+Generally, Kuala Lumpur’s cost of living is lower than in many other major Asian cities.
+Enjoying a high quality of life as an expat without breaking the bank is possible here.

 Johor Bahru

-Johor Bahru is a major city in southern Malaysia, located just across the border from Singapore.
+Johor Bahru is a major city in southern Malaysia across from Singapore’s border.
 The city is known for its affordable housing options, with many expats choosing to live in gated communities or condominiums.

 Penang